College of Health Sciences

-Humanitarian Health Care Certificate Program
+Humanitarian Healthcare Certificate Program - Course Descriptions

-PH555 EAA Humanitarian and Refugee Health (3 credit hours)
+CHS-PHE-5530-AA Humanitarian and Refugee Health

 Addresses the provision of basic health requirements for refugees and the coordination of care among the agencies concerned with them.
 Course focuses on the true needs of populations displaced by natural or man-made disasters, and students learn to apply epidemiological information toward designing and monitoring relief activities and health services.
-Course emphasis on the importance of other issues surrounding displaced persons, as well as the value of collaborating with the affected community, local, and international organizations, host governments, the United Nations, military forces, and the media.
+Course emphasis on the importance of other issues surrounding displaced persons, as well as the value of collaborating with the affected community, local and international organizations, host governments, the United Nations, military forces, and the media.

-PH500 CAA Introduction to Health Policy (3 credit hours)*
+CHS-PHE-5000-AA Introduction to Health Policy

 Surveys theory and practice in the management and policy sciences applied to the field of public health.
-Topics include global health systems and legal bases of public health; public policy institutions and decision-making processes; methods of policy analysis, and management and decision-making within public and private sector health care institution.
+Topics include global health systems and legal bases of public health; public policy institutions and decision-making processes; methods of policy analysis, and management and decision-making within public and private sector health care institutions.
 Emphasis is domestic and global.

-The objective of this course is to prepare students to read and interpret cost-effectiveness studies.
-Initial focus of the course is on understanding basic economic concepts that are needed in order to understand the recommendations from the United States Panel on Cost Effectiveness in Health and Medicine.
-Distinction between opportunity costs and budgetary costs are made as the recommendations from cost-effectiveness research reports are analyzed.
+The primary objective of this course is to prepare students to read and interpret cost-effectiveness studies.
+Initial focus of the course is on understanding basic economic concepts that are needed in order to understand the recommendations from the United States Panel on Cost-Effectiveness in Health and Medicine.
+Distinction between opportunity costs and budgetary costs are made, as the recommendations from cost-effectiveness research reports are analyzed.
 As the course progresses, the relationship between cost-effectiveness results and other elements of the health care policy decision-making process are discussed to gain a better understanding of how to conduct cost-effectiveness analyses and apply these concepts in humanitarian projects.

-PH507 CAA Program Implementation and Evaluation (3 credit hours)
+CHS-PHE-5003-AA Program Implementation and Evaluation

-PH557 CAA Epidemiologic Study Design and Grant Writing (1 credit hour)
+CHS-PHE-5505-AA Epidemiologic Study Design and Grant Writing